Town of Uyuni, Potosi

 There are several buses daily to and from Potosi (6-7 hours).
 From there you can go on to Sucre (3-4 hours more).

 Many daily departures around 5:30 - 6:00 AM for Tupiza, stopping halfway for lunch in Atocha, 7-8 hours.

-Trains that go to Uyuni departs from Oruro city.
-There are two line that work this route and are divided into two lines:
+Trains that go to Uyuni depart from Oruro city.
+There are two lines that work this route:

 - Expreso del Sur

 Trains run south to Villazon on the Argentinian border, stopping in Tupiza and Atocha.
 Northbound trains go to Oruro.
 There are less frequent departures to Calama, Chile.

 Need help planning your trip to Bolivia?